How to Listen to a Customer

 One of the realities of retail today is that selling is service and service is selling.
 Gone are the days when retailers could have only two employees — one for service and one for selling.
 Customers today want one person who can meet all their needs.
 This reality means that our salespeople must be trained to service customers, and the most important skill anyone providing service can possess is listening.

 One of customers' biggest frustrations is having to repeat themselves.
 We've all experienced dealing with a helpline on the phone.
 We tell our story to the first person, who then transfers us to someone else, who then asks us to tell the whole story over again before they transfer us to a third person.
 It's very frustrating indeed.
 The customer does not feel appreciated or heard.

 Being heard is a basic human need.
 We want to know the person we're speaking with is listening to us — and even more important, hearing us.
-Yet as I study retail stores and watch customer interactions, I can see the exact moment when the customer raises his voice and attitude toward the salesperson — it happens when he feels that he's not being heard.
-If you ask a customer to repeat himself, he will become frustrated.
+If you ask a customer to repeat himself, he may become frustrated.
 The more frustrated he becomes, the more agitated he gets.
-And the more agitated he gets, the more his voice becomes and his patience decreases.
+And the more agitated he gets, the more his voice becomes and his patience decrease.